2002 Fender Toronado, as made famous by John Frusciante

 The Evolution Of The Toronado, Courtesy of Hub Pages: Courtesy actually of the writer, Wesman Todd Shaw, a nice quick run-through of the evolution of the Toronado from its Mexican beginnings to its adoption as a US production guitar,

-Original Run Review (1999): A nice review by Bluesmama at Gear Review UK - the same spec, though before the orange colour was out in production.
+Original Run Review (1999): Not sure what's happened to Gear Review UK, but before the website went down, this was a nice review of the same spec, before the orange colour was out in production.
 In summary: "The real joy of this guitar, other than its comfortable feel and playability, is the amazing versatility of tones it can produce."
 Couldn't say it better!

 A Guide To 21st Century Fender Humbuckers (Stratocaster Design): When it comes to Fender, it's those single coil pick-ups that grab the purist's attention.
 But there's plenty on offer when it comes to Fender's humbucking cousins.
 Kudos to Bruce Gombrelli at Stratocaster Design for this run-through of the more recent range.